fastrgv/AdaVenture/README.md

 	* adaventure_gnu (Linux)

 This linux executable was built on [RedHat] Scientific-Linux to not only run well, but to rebuild easily.
 I believe this single linux executable will run on most recent distributions of linux.
 It has been tested on OpenSuse and Mint.
-Or try running the Windows executable on linux using wine thusly:
+Alternatively, you can run the Windows executable on linux using wine thusly:

 	* wine binw64/adaventure64.exe